duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

     3. Verify that the link succeeded.
 You should see a symlink for the module in question when you run `ls -al node_modules/@duckduckgo/` from the extension directory.
 2. Manually run the module's build step (e.g., `npm run build`) - (If you're running a watch command like dev-chrome or dev-firefox you can skip this step).
 3. Manually run the extension's build command (e.g. `npm run dev-firefox`)

+### Linting
+- All linting: `npm lint`
+    - This includes ESLint and TypeScript checks.
+- ESLint fixes: `npm lint-fix`
+    - This only includes ESLint, but will fix mistakes automatically (where possible).
+- TypeScript Linting: `npm lint-tsc`
+    - This only includes TypeScript checks and will not fix mistakes automatically.

 ### Testing
 - Unit tests: `npm test`